OpenST/ost-wallet-sdk-ios/README.md

 $(SRCROOT)/Carthage/Build/iOS/OstSdk.framework
 ```

-## OstSdk APIs
+## OST SDK APIs

 ### Initialize the SDK

-To get started with the SDK, you must first initialize SDK by calling _initialize()_ api.
+The SDK can be initialized by calling the `initialize()` API which
-It initializes all the required instances and run migrations of db.
+initializes all the required instances and runs migrations of local databases.

 ```Swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {